umd-lhcb/TupleToolSemiLeptonic/README.md

 # TupleToolSemiLeptonic
-This project provides two additional classes for the LHCb `Analysis/Phys/ DecayTreeTuple` package for lepton flavor universality violation analysis.
+This project provides two additional classes for the LHCb `Analysis/Phys/DecayTreeTuple` package for lepton flavor universality violation analysis in the semileptonic channel.

 Obtained from Gregory Ciezarek.
 All rights reserved.